dsebastien/softwareArchitectureNotes/event-driven.md

 ### Event Sourcing

+* when all changes to a system are caused by events
 * events created for everything then processed
 * events persisted in a data store
 * application state = current state